NET (telecommunications): History

 Antônio Dias Leite bought some of these companies and founded Multicanal on December 12, 1991.
 One of his priorities was to get them up and running, with the intention of selling them later.
 The first purchase was of a small operator in Campo Grande, Mato Grosso do Sul, with around 100 users; the purchase was valued at around US$200,000.
 At that time, he had assets in TV Alphaville, a company owned by Silvio Santos that operated in the interior of São Paulo, and 80% in the RPC cable TV company in Rio de Janeiro.
 Therefore, Antônio Leite avoided large centers where Canais Globo (Grupo Globo) and TVA (Grupo Abril) operated.
 In 1992 and 1993, the company bought seven more operators or operating licenses, of which 6 were in São Paulo and one in Goiás.

 The company followed the same lines as the major pay TV companies in the USA, going against its competitors in the country by ceasing to produce and only working with signal distribution.
 By 1993, the company was already present in several strategic locations and was in talks with its two competitors.
 In a second negotiation, Globopar (owned by Organizações Globo) and the American company Ralph Partners II obtained 30% of the company.
 With the entry of the American company, these engineers convinced Brazilians to invest in fiber optic devices and coaxial cables, which were more modern at the time, subsequently obtaining a greater range of services.
 With this, NET São Paulo was founded as the first multi-operator company in the country.

 NET was launched on 12 December 1991 by Brazil's Roberto Marinho family's as part of their Rede Globo empire.
 In March 2005, Embratel, a subsidiary of Mexico's Telmex, took a controlling stake in NET, paying 570 million reais.

-In 1998, NET incorporated a merger with Multicanal, which was completed in 2000.
+In 1998, NET incorporated a merger with Multicanal, which was completed in the same year.
 Between 2000 and 2002, it operated under the corporate name Globo Cabo.
 In 2000, it purchased Vicom, which owned and operated more than 3,000 satellite communication earth stations in Brazil.

 The company's shareholders have included BNDESPar, Bradesco, RBS and Microsoft.